 Most inductions are for convenience (yours or doctor’s) or for concern about being too overdue.
 Babies are not considered late until 42 weeks.
 Plan to be pregnant until 42 weeks and find a provider who doesn’t often induce before then.

-2. Avoid Pain Relief Drugs as Long as Possible
+2. Avoid Medications for Pain Relief as Long as Possible

-Take a birth class, hire a doula, and learn skills to manage the intensity of labor without drugs.
+Take a birth class online or with a childbirth educator, hire a doula, and learn skills to manage the intensity of labor without drugs.
 The longer you can wait to get an epidural or the fewer pharmaceuticals you need, the less likely there are to be consequences leading to further intervention.

 3. Find the right Provider

 A doctor or Midwife whose philosophies about intervention use matches your own is not nice, it’s necessary.
 Try a provider who doesn’t use these interventions without trying less invasive methods first.
 Find the provider who is right for you, take the birth profile assessment.

 Disclaimer: Pregnancy by Design’s information is not a substitute for professional medical advice or treatment.
 Always ask your healthcare provider about any health concerns you may have.

 Alfirevic, Z., Devane, D., & Gyte, G. M. (2006).
 Continuous cardiotocography (CTG) as a form of electronic fetal monitoring (EFM) for fetal assessment during labour.
 The Cochrane database of systematic reviews, (3), CD006066. https://doi.org/10.1002/14651858.CD006066